 7. Project Management

-Although project managers have access to purpose-built project management (PM) software, an Excel Workbook is often an effective alternative.
+Although project managers have access to purpose-built project management (PM) software, an Excel workbook is often an effective alternative.

 Projects are business activities that typically have a budget and start and end dates.
 Project plans can be placed into a workbook, which can then be used to track progress and keep the project on schedule.
 In an Excel sheet, you can create a Gantt chart to map out tasks in terms of durations and key dates.

 An advantage of using Excel is that you can easily share the project workbook to others, including to people who are unfamiliar with, or lack access to, custom PM software.